Quilting Tutorial: Simple & Cute Quilting Block

 If the fabric seems to stay put too well when you want to make minor adjustments, just wet the tips of your fingers.
 It'll give you that extra little grip you need.

-You're going to start by making a block that is two squares wide by two squares high.
-So grab four of your 5" squares of fabric and lay them out to see which go best in which configurations.
+Grab four of your 5" squares of fabric and lay them out to see which go best in which configurations.
 Once you like the way they look, sew your squares into a block.
 This becomes the base of the pattern.

 I sew my quilt block sort of like I read a book - from left to right and from top to bottom.
 So say you have a block cut up into 9 pieces, you sew the top three pieces together.
 Then you sew the three middle pieces together, and finally, the last three bottom pieces.
 Once you have these three strips, sew them together to create your block.
 Don't forget to press every seam!